Terence Beissel, MD

 There are a number of small strategies that can make this easier for you, healthier for your kids and give you back those extra minutes in the morning.

-Packaging and Preparation
+Packaging and preparation

 First, the packaging.
 Forget the disposable paper bags and instead purchase a sturdy, reusable lunch bag or lunchbox with an ice-pack pocket inside for a freezer pack that will keep food cold.